-Today, On The Blog, I am sharing heart healthy breakfast ideas along with 10 recipes created by dietitians that are packed with flavor and nutrient dense ingredients.
+Today, I am sharing heart healthy breakfast ideas along with 10 recipes created by dietitians that are packed with flavor and nutrient dense ingredients.

 I encourage you to take the time to not only learn what foods are heart healthy but think about how you will incorporate these foods into your lifestyle.

 With February being American Heart Month, I couldn’t think of a better way to celebrate than featuring these recipes.
 From savory to sweet, there is something for everyone.
 Breakfast has truly never been easier!